 There’s no way around it – new sofas are expensive.
 Even the ‘super cheap’ options from stores like IKEA cost several hundred dollars.

-Use a spare blanket, a tablecloth, or I’ve even used a spare set of curtains to cover an ugly sofa.
-You can simply drape the blanket over the back and add throw pillows to help cover the ugly.
+You can use a spare blanket, a tablecloth, or I’ve even used a spare set of curtains to cover an ugly sofa.
+You can also just drape the blanket over the back and add throw pillows to help cover the ugly.

 After hours of rocking three babies in this chair, there is a hole worn through the seat cushion.
 Nothing a cute scarf can’t hide!